dereknovak/LS170-LS/study_guide.md

 # The Internet

-- The *Internet* is a network of networks.
+- The *Internet* is a vast interconnected network of networks, linking hosts from all over the globe using a series of network devices and allowing the exchange of information through the implementation of standardized protocols.
+Data is exchanged via network devices, such as switches and routers, relaying infomation through various requests and responses from the hosts.

 ## Network
 https://launchschool.com/lessons/4af196b9/assignments/268243e5